-d...INTERPRETATION: These handicap limits apply to all USPA Events unless overruled by specific USPA Tournament Conditions and may not be modified by a Host Tournament Committee e...INTERPRETATION: The word "shall" requires the Umpires to remove any individual whose physical condition presents a safety risk.
+d...INTERPRETATION: These handicap limits apply to all USPA Events unless overruled by specific USPA Tournament Conditions and may not be modified by a Host Tournament Committee.

 EXAMPLE: The "3/4 Rule" applies to events with an upper limit of 4 goals or above.
 For example, maximum 6 goal player in 8 goal polo.
 Maximum 4 goal player in 6 goal polo.
 Maximum 3 goal player in 4 goal polo, etc.